ec-belonging-in-biology/sci-id-development/CODE_OF_CONDUCT.md

 **Impact**: An impact with a relatively low impact that does not cause any time-sensative harm may be given a warning.

 **Sanction**: A warning will be administered to the participant with a descriptions of how they violated the code of conduct and a definition of further sanctions for continued behavior.
 Expectations that the participant corrects their contribution within 21 days of the warning being given will be established.
 The participant's correction will be guided and evaluated by leaders and/or maintainers and then approved, edited, or rejected.
-Failure to correct the contribution with 21 days may result in further sanctions and/or removal of the contribution.
+Failure to correct the contribution within 21 days may result in further sanctions and/or removal of the contribution.

 #### 3.2 Temporary Ban